Sygil-Dev/whoosh-reloaded/docs/source/query.rst

 Query objects
 =============

-The classes in the :mod:`whoosh.query` module implement *queries* you can run against the index.
+The classes in the :mod:`whoosh-reloaded.query` module implement *queries* you can run against the index.

 TBD.